Below are some frequently asked questions. If you don't find the answer you need, please call our office at (413) 577-4444 or e-mail us.

 I would like to send a gift package to my student, how would I go about doing that?

 University Dining Services has a variety of gift package options.
 More information on their Gifts From Home, including an online order form is available here.

-I'm the parent of a new student, is there anything for parents to do during my student's orientation session?
+I'm the parent of a new student, is there anything for families to do during my student's orientation session?

-Yes, New Students Orientation offers a Parents & Family Orientation that runs concurrently with each new student orientation session and parents are encouraged to attend.
+Yes, New Students Orientation offers a Parent & Family Orientation that runs concurrently with each new student orientation session and parents and family members are encouraged to attend.

 What can I do to be a university advocate?

 The UMass Amherst Advocacy page shares information to help you stay informed about current issues, connect you with your legislators, and learn about opportunities to advocate for UMass.

 I would like to make a donation to the University of Massachusetts Amherst, how can I go about doing that?

 Please contact the Office of Development at 866-450-UMASS, they are happy to speak with you!
 The Parents Fund website also has valuable information about giving to the university.

 Volunteer to help out at one of our Open Houses and our orientation programs.
 Family volunteers are needed during orientations, opening weekend, Family Weekend, and more.